zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic02.md

          using recursive lookup for address records (both IPv4 and IPv6) for that name and add resolved addresses, if any, to the set.

-4. If the the *Delegation NS* set is empty, then do:
+4. If the *Delegation NS* set is empty, then do:
    1. Output *[B03_NO_DELEGATION]* with *Child Zone* name.
    2. Exit these test procedures.